 Finally, we need to consider consent.
 If the person with a learning disability is unable to give consent a Mental Capacity assessment would need to be done by the decision maker – that is the person proposing that treatment is necessary.
 Capacity is decision specific, so a person with a learning disability may have the capacity to manage their finances but they may not have the capacity to decide whether they have an operation.
 If the assessment finds that the person lacks capacity, a 'best interests' discussion would need to take place, the next of kin would need to be consulted and their opinion recorded.
 If the patient has a lasting power of attorney, the person with lasting power of attorney can give consent if it is regarding the health and welfare of the patient.

 Easy Health – a great website full of accessible information

 Written by: Tamara Mcnamara.
-Acute Liaison Nurse - learning disability, Royal Free London NHS Foundation Trust.
+Acute Liaison Nurse - learning disability, Royal Free London NHS Foundation Trust and the JWeb Team.